supriya46788/Java-Distributed-Messaging-System/README.md

 ## 🎯 Objectives

-This project was built to strengthen understanding of:
+This project is built to strengthen understanding of:

 * Networking (TCP/IP)
 * Concurrency and Java Threads